2022–23 Tulane Green Wave women's basketball team

-The 2022–23 Tulane Green Wave women's basketball team will represent Tulane University during the 2022–23 NCAA Division I women's basketball season.
-The Green Wave, led by twenty-ninth year head coach Lisa Stockton, play their home games at Devlin Fieldhouse and are ninth year members of the American Athletic Conference.
+The 2022–23 Tulane Green Wave women's basketball team represented Tulane University during the 2022–23 NCAA Division I women's basketball season.
+The Green Wave, led by 29th-year head coach Lisa Stockton, played their home games at Devlin Fieldhouse in New Orleans, Louisiana and were ninth-year members of the American Athletic Conference (AAC).

 Previous season

-The Green Wave finished the 2021–22 season 21–10, 11–5 in AAC play to finish in third place.
+The Green Wave finished the 2021–22 season 21–10, 11–5 in AAC play, to finish in third place.
 They lost in the quarterfinals of the American Athletic Conference women's tournament to Houston.
-They received at-large bid to the WNIT where defeated Jacksonville State in the first round before losing to Alabama in the second round.
+They received at-large bid to the WNIT, where they defeated Jacksonville State in the first round before losing to Alabama in the second round.

 Offseason

 Departures

 Due to COVID-19 disruptions throughout NCAA sports in 2020–21, the NCAA announced that the 2020–21 season would not count against the athletic eligibility of any individual involved in an NCAA winter sport, including women's basketball.
 This meant that all seniors in 2020–21 had the option to return for 2021–22.